 Can I fail back to a different location?

-Why do I need a VPN or ExpressRoute to fail back?
+Why do I need a VPN or ExpressRoute with private peering to fail back?

 Can I resize the Azure VM after failover?

-No, you cannot change the size or type of the target VM after the failover.
+No, you can't change the size or type of the target VM after the failover.